Acinic cell carcinoma of the lacrimal gland

 A large extraconal low-density mass in the lateral aspect of the right orbit distorts and displaces the globe anteriorly.
 There is peripheral enhancement and no adjacent bony destruction.

-The location of the mass and implied firm consistency (it distorts the globe)suggest the most likely diagnosis is that of a tumour of the lacrimal gland (rather than lymphoma or pseudotumour which tend to be softer and not distort the globe).
+The location of the mass and implied firm consistency (it distorts the globe) suggest the most likely diagnosis is that of a tumor of the lacrimal gland (rather than lymphoma or pseudotumor which tend to be softer and not distort the globe).

 The patient went on to have the mass resected.